rotunda-uvap/uvapweb/content/news/one-hundred-years-of-the-great-gatsby-an-excerpt-from-some-unfinished-chaos-the-lives-of-f-scott-fitzgerald-by-arthur-krystal/index.md

 ---
 templateKey: news
 type: news
-title: "One Hundred Years of the Great Gatsby: An Excerpt from Some Unfinished
+title: "One Hundred Years of The Great Gatsby: An Excerpt from Some Unfinished
   Chaos: The Lives of F. Scott Fitzgerald by Arthur Krystal "
 related_book:
   - "5945"